dotneteeer/Diary/README.md

 1. Clone the repository to your local machine.
 2. Open the solution in your IDE.
 3. Restore the NuGet packages.
-4. Update the connection string in `appsettings.json` to point to your SQL Server instance.
+4. Update the connection string in `secrets.json` of Diary.Api to point to your SQL Server instance.
-5. Run the migrations to set up the database schema.
-6. Start the application.
+5. Start the application.

 ## Usage
 Once the application is running, you can interact with the API using tools like Postman or directly through the Swagger UI.